pa2si/tortuga/README.md

 What's new:

-new image for carousel
+Title integrated in Modal view

-v 0.3.1
+v 0.3.2

 Done: